sagnik5432/FlavorFleet/README.md

 # Run user-server.js
 node user-server.js

+# Open your browser and visit localhost:4000 to access the application

 ```

 The development environment should now be set up.
 Additional information on the different application component can be found under README.md file.
 Happy hacking! 👾